yum-food/YOTS/README.md

 1. Adding new articles of clothing.
 You now have to edit all your existing avatar-wide animations to include them.
-2. Adding new kinds of toggles or sliders.
+2. Adding new toggles or sliders.
 You may want them to affect a large set of items.
 For example: you added a minimum brightness slider, and now have to animate 20 different articles of clothing.
 3. Removing articles of clothing.
 You should remove them from your avatar-wide